SabrinaJewson/rofi-mode.rs/README.md

 rofi -modi an-example-mode -show an-example-mode
 ```

+Build with `RUSTFLAGS="--cfg rofi_next"` to support unreleased Rofi versions,
+and drop support for released Rofi versions.
+This will turn on semver-exempt features, so use with caution.

 ## Examples

 - See [examples/basic] for a basic example of a non-trivial Rofi mode,